JoyShaheb/rick-morty-wiki/notes.md

 ## note to myself

+* learn the usage of react useMemo hook
-* learn what these things are
+* learn what these things are and implement them into the project

   // Adding the api middleware enables caching, invalidation, polling,
   // and other useful features of `rtk-query`.